-The Institute says that the attack was a "territorial defense" by the chimps provoked by Oberle's entrance into the "no go zone" and that the center is safe.
+The Jane Goodall Institute says that the attack was a "territorial defense" by the chimps provoked by Oberle's entrance into the "no-go zone" and that the center is safe.

 Oberle's friends in Texas have started a fundraising appeal to pay for his medical care.

-The hospital has declined to say whether or not Oberle will need to undergo reconstructive surgery for his injuries.
+The hospital has declined to say whether Oberle will need to undergo reconstructive surgery for his injuries.
 He is likely to remain in Nelspruit until his condition is further stabilized.
-If he moves it will be to a hospital in Johannesburg, 160 miles away, and not the United States, sources tell ABC News.
+If he moves, it will be to a hospital in Johannesburg, 160 miles away, and not the United States, sources told ABC News.

 In an interview prior to leaving for South Africa, Oberle's father said his son would likely return to his research work with chimpanzees if he is able.